SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Custom_Python_Scripts.md

   (e.g., `{agent1Output}`, `{agent2Output}`, etc.), following the same convention as all other node types.
 * `"type"`: **(String, Required)** Must be set to `"PythonModule"`.
 * `"module_path"`: **(String, Required)** The file path to the target `.py` script on the machine where the WilmerAI server is running.
-May be absolute, or relative — a relative path is resolved against the current working directory first and, when not found there, against the WilmerAI install root (so repo-relative paths like `"Public/workflow_python_scripts/_isevendays_mcp_scripts/ensure_system_prompt.py"` are portable).
+May be absolute, or relative; a relative path is resolved against the current working directory first and, when not found there, against the WilmerAI install root (so repo-relative paths like `"Public/workflow_python_scripts/_isevendays_mcp_scripts/ensure_system_prompt.py"` are portable).
 * `"args"`: **(Array, Optional)** A list of positional arguments that will be passed to the script's entry point